 My husband enjoys being outside, and he often walks the property in the winter months.
 But once the weather gets above 50 degrees, it’s like letting a new puppy out of their crate.
 He’s rushing outside to play in the yard, tackle a project or just enjoy the fresh air.
-He’s been ready for change!
+He no longer feels stuck and embraces the change!

 Spring, A Time for Change?

 Spring is an excellent time of year to clean house – including your financial house – and to create.
 Create to-do-lists of home projects, create flower and vegetable gardens, create plans for summer vacations, and so much more.

 For many of us, spring also seems to be a time to reflect on the ill-fated decisions of winter.

 You might find yourself cursing your summer wardrobe for shrinking over the last season.
 Or growling at credit card debt because you still haven’t paid-off what was spent during the holiday season.

 But what’s done is done.
 Now it’s time to get serious and do something positive for your health and finances instead of beating yourself up.
 But don’t go and make yourself empty promises though!

 If you’ve been inactive the last 4-6 months (or years), you aren’t going to start running six days a week starting tomorrow.
 You’ll need to ease into it, so you don’t get hurt, burned out, and frustrated.

 Creating a habit of exercise takes a bit of time and persistence.
 But being active daily is one of the best practices to have and well worth the effort.
 For not only what it does for your physical health but also your mental health too.